-Accept that this is the price you had to pay to get out of a bad relationship.
+Accept that alimony/child support is the price you had to pay to get out of a bad relationship

 Whether the split was your ideas or his, it matters not in the eyes of the court.
 What does matter is that it wasn’t working for you as a couple, and now you are free to pursue a life and relationship that does work.
 Good things often come at a price.
 In your case, this is a financial price.
 As one divorce attorney told me: “I often have men come into my office, having saved wads of cash for years in a box in the back of the closet in order to be able to finance a divorce.
 It’s like saving for a boat or retirement home on the beach.”

 Ask your ex to fund the kids’ college savings plans.